 Now let’s check out some furniture key pieces you need to perfectly pull off an Art Deco look in your project.

-Annali console is the perfect drawer console to fit in an Art Deco hallway, due to its geometry and colours’ selection.
+Annali console is the perfect drawer console to fit in an Art Deco hallway, due to its geometry and colors’ selection.
 It presents a graphic silhouette reminding the New York Art Deco skyscrapers.

 Rebus sideboard is an ultimate piece of elegance, balance and boldness.
 This sideboard is a Mid Century revivalism, with an Art Deco influence in the small details.